B.S.F.S., Georgetown University; M.A., Ph.D., Boston University

 Joseph P. JoyceM.
 Margaret Ball Professor of International Relations; Professor of Economics

 Research deals with financial globalization; teaches courses in macroeconomics.

 My research deals with issues in financial globalization: Are capital flows consistent with financial stability?
 Why are financial markets volatile?
 What are the causes of financial crises?
 My book, The IMF and Global Financial Crises: Phoenix Rising?, was published by Cambridge University Press, and a Chinese language edition of the book was published in 2015.
-My articles have appeared in many journals, including the Journal of International Money and Finance, Review of International Economics, Open Economies Review, Journal of Development Economics, Economics & Politics, Journal of Macroeconomics, Review of World Economics, and World Development.
+My articles have appeared in many journals, including the Journal of International Money and Finance, Review of International Economics, Open Economies Review, Journal of Economic Behavior & Organization, Journal of Development Economics, Economics & Politics, Journal of Macroeconomics, Review of World Economics, and World Development.
 I maintain a blog on research in international finance, Capital Ebbs and Flows.

 I teach courses in international macroeconomics, the economics of globalization, financial markets and macroeconomic theory.
 In 2014, I was awarded the Pinanski Teaching Prize, which honors fine teaching.
 I also served as the first Faculty Director of the Madeleine Korbel Institute for Global Affairs.